cdhardin/NBA_Predictor/README.md

 ## Project Overview

 This project involves collecting and analyzing NBA player passing data to create ball possession Markov chains for each team.
-Using these Markov chains, we simulate games and entire seasons.
+Using these Markov chains, I simulate games and entire seasons.
 The data was collected from NBA.com and Basketball Reference using web scrapers.

 ## Table of Contents